fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

     environments to react to the player winning or losing.
 The neutral affinity is used or multiplayer games or cat's games.

-The Environments resource requires each environment to implement the Environment trait shown in :numref:`uml-environment-trait`.
+The Environments resource requires each environment to implement the :index:`Environment trait` shown in :numref:`uml-environment-trait`.

 ..  _uml-environment-trait:
 ..  uml::